phreborn/MLCAF/Tutorial/TQFolder.md

 ## $replace

-The `replace` method lets you expend the `$(tagName)` placeholders inside the tag strings.
-For example, if we have a tag
+The `replace` method lets you expand `$(tagName)` placeholders inside a tag's value.
+For example, if we have the tag
 ```
 <habitat="Lives in $(location)">
 ```
 which uses another tag `location` inside a tag, `replace` can be used to replace `$(location)` with a string.

-The functions tags a positions argument which determines which tags should be replaced where.
+The function takes a positions argument which determines which tags should be replaced.
 It consists of a folder filter string and a tag filter string separated by a colon.
-If the first argument is `"*:*"`, the replacement is applied to all folders an all tags.
+If this first argument is `"*:*"`, the replacement is applied to all folders an all tags.
 The first argument is followed by an arbitrary number of named arguments which are the key-value pairs for the substitution.